Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Steep Climbs Worth the Effort

-If you like your hikes with a side of sweat and shaky calves, Big Sky has plenty to offer.
-Beehive Basin is the classic Big Sky hike: 7 miles round trip, 1,500 feet up.
-The payoff?
+If you like harder hikes, Big Sky has plenty to offer.
+Beehive Basin is the classic Big Sky hike: 7 miles round trip, 1,500 feet up, and the payoff?
 A postcard-worthy alpine lake tucked beneath jagged peaks.
-It's a steady grind but not overly technical — the sweet spot between challenging and doable.
+It's a steady grind but not overly technical, perfectly between challenging and doable.

 For something steeper, the Lone Peak Summit hike is the crown jewel.
 You'll start with a tram ride up the mountain, then climb another 1,300 vertical feet to the 11,166-foot Summit.
 The ridgeline views stretch all the way to the Tetons on a clear day.
 Just be ready for thin air, loose rock, and a serious workout.